Asa Bird Gardiner: Medal of Honor

-For his actions at the Battle of Sporting Hill Gardiner received the Medal of Honor on September 23, 1872, for "distinguished service performed during the war while serving as Captain 22nd New York State Militia".
-Gardiner's award of the Medal of Honor was rescinded in early 1917 after a review panel, led by retired Lieutenant General Nelson A. Miles, found there was no evidence to support Gardiner deserving the award.
+Gardiner received the Medal of Honor on September 23, 1872, for "distinguished service performed during the war while serving as Captain 22nd New York State Militia" during the Battle of Sporting Hill.
+Gardiner's award was rescinded in early 1917 after a review panel led by retired Lieutenant General Nelson A. Miles found there was no evidence to support Gardiner deserving the award.
 Although Gardiner's award was rescinded, he refused to return the medal.

 Post-Civil War military service

 After the end of the Civil War, Gardiner was commissioned a second lieutenant of the 9th Infantry Regiment of the Regular Army, to rank from July 20, 1866, and was promoted to first lieutenant on February 14, 1868.
 He transferred to the 1st Artillery Regiment on April 3, 1869, and served for a time as aide-de-camp to Major General Irvin McDowell who was commander of the Department of the East with its headquarters on Governors Island in New York Harbor.

-On September 23, 1872, Gardiner received the Medal of Honor for his services in action at Sporting Hill, Pennsylvania, on June 30, 1863, and the defense of Carlisle, Pennsylvania, on July 1 and 2 of the same year.

-In February 1917, the Army revoked Gardiner's Medal of Honor on the grounds that there was no record in the archives of its having been issued.
-Gardiner refused to return his medal and the matter was controversial until Gardiner died in 1919.

-Gardiner served as an aide de camp, presumably to Secretary of War William W. Belknap, from October 4, 1872 until August 19, 1873.

-Gardiner was promoted to the rank of major on August 18, 1873, and served as a Judge Advocate for 15 years until he retired from the Army on December 8, 1888.
+Gardiner was promoted to the rank of major on August 18, 1873 and served as a Judge Advocate for 15 years until he retired from the Army on December 8, 1888.

-By an act of Congress, the United States Military Academy at West Point established a Department of Law in 1874, with a senior Judge Advocate as its first professor of law.
+By an act of Congress, the United States Military Academy at West Point established a Department of Law in 1874, with a senior Judge Advocate as its first professor.
 Secretary of War William W. Belknap appointed Gardiner to the post, and he became the first lawyer to teach law at the Academy.
-Gardiner initiated the entire law curriculum, including study of the Lieber Code and a textbook he himself wrote.
+Gardiner initiated the entire law curriculum, including study of the Lieber Code and a textbook he wrote.
+Gardiner served at West Point from July 20, 1874 to August 28, 1878.

-Gardiner served at West Point as Professor of Law from July 20, 1874, to August 28, 1878.
-Although his obituary in The New York Times stated that he held the rank of lieutenant colonel during this time, and that Gardiner was usually referred to as "Colonel Gardiner", the official Army Registers from this time period list Gardiner as a major.
 Gardiner was promoted to lieutenant colonel on the Army Retired List in 1904 in recognition of his service during the Civil War.
-Ironically, Gardiner's government issue headstone gives his rank as captain.